 David John Harris (1870-1952), son of Thomas and Eliza Harris, was born at Hampton, Evesham, but moved to Badsey, the birthplace of his father, as a young child.
 In 1889 he married Martha Lampitt.
 By 1891 they were living at Sharps Cottage with their young daughter, Florence Jane (1889-1981).
 A son, John Thomas (1898-1978) was born in July 1898.
 In 1901, David and Martha lived with their two children at Belmont Terrace, which had been built in 1900.
 Valuation Survey records for 1912 reveal that David had nearly 8 acres of land at Francis’ Grave.
 Three decades later, the World War II National Farm Survey gave more detailed information about his land.
 During the First World War, newspaper articles of 30th September 1916 and 28th October 1916 reveal that David sent vegetables to Birmingham for auction.
 They remained at Belmont Terrace for the rest of their lives but, in 1926, they took the opportunity to buy the house across the road, 13 Cotswold View (present-day 58 Willersey Road), as a place for their son, John Thomas, and family to live.
 David died in 1952 at Avonside Hospital, Evesham, and Martha died at their home, Belmont Terrace, in 1954.
 Her will was proved at Birmingham in October 1954.

-David John Jones with granddaughter, Florence Haines, in cart in Willersey Road.
+David John Harris with daughter, Florence, in cart in Willersey Road.

 Francis John Harris (1883-1917), known as Frank, son of John and Elizabeth Harris, never lived in Badsey, but was mentioned in a few of the war-time letters of Cyril Sladden as he served for a short time in the 9th Battalion Worcestershire Regiment in Mesopotamia and Frank’s father had been employed by Cyril’s father at Sladden & Collier’s Brewery.